bibsdb/display-docs/hosting.md

 To host the Display Client and the Admin Client you need to be able to host standard react applications.
 You should be familiar with [Create React App - Deployment](https://create-react-app.dev/docs/deployment/)

 ## Docker based hosting
-Docker images are build autmatically for all three apps by Github Actions.
+Docker images are built automatically for all three apps by Github Actions.
 They are tagged as follows:
 - `latest` most recent tag on main branch
 - `x.y.z` version tag on main branch
 - `develop` most recent tag on develop